atanisoft/ESP32CommandStation/docs/README.md

 # What is ESP32 Command Station?

-ESP32 Command Station is an open-source Command Station for the operation of OpenLCB (LCC) and DCC-equipped model railroads.
+ESP32 Command Station is an open-source NMRA compliant DCC Command Station for the operation of DCC-equipped model railroads with integrated support for using RailCom and OpenLCB (LCC).

-The ESP32 Command Station consists of an ESP32 micro controller connected to at least one h-bridge that can be connected directly to the tracks of a model railroad.
+Please refer to [Supported Hardware](supported_hardware.md) for what hardware can be used with this software.

 ## Features